LezWatch/lwtv-plugin/readme.md

 * Grade: Give something a grade and an explanation
 * Screeners: For reviews of shows that haven't aired yet
 * Statistics: _currently disabled_
+* TV Show Calendar: Lists all the shows on air

 ### Node Scripts